T-NOVA/WICM/README.md

 Client 1 would like to use some network virtual functions provided by it's network provider, available at the NFVI-PoPs: nfvi1 and nfvi2. nfvi1 is close to client 1 while nvfi2 if farther away.
 Which one to use is negotiated by the client and the provider, even both can be used.
-In this example only nfvi2 will be used for simplicity sake.
+In this example traffic from the client site 1 to the internet will go first to the nfvi1 while traffic comming in from the internet will go  first to the nfvi2 and then nfvi1.

-To redirect the traffic from client 1 to the NFVI-PoP will will use a SDN
+To redirect the traffic from client 1 to the NFVI-PoPs will will use a SDN
 switch:

 ![initial_net_nfvi](doc/images/initial_net_nfvi.png)